adudenamedruby/.dotfiles/README.md

 ### Spacemacs
 - Spacemacs install instructions if things didn't go right otherwise: https://github.com/syl20bnr/spacemacs (Install dev branch (if stable))
+- Additional steps, to be done from M-x:
+    - LSP: Once Spacemacs is open, run: `package-install lsp-sourcekit`
+    - Also: `all-the-icons-fonts`

 ### Almost done!
 - Run `brew doctor` to see any issues and fix them as needed